 The manual contains a comprehensive list of all Austrian laws that are connected to surveillance, a review of the relevant court rulings, a survey of the technologies actually used by the authorities, as well as a catalogue of criteria for the scientific evaluation of surveillance laws.
 The goal is to examine laws that violate basic rights already during their development.
-They should be tested for their compatibility with the constitution early in this process, with special focus on their effects on the society as a whole.
+They should be tested for their compatibility with the constitution early in this development process, with special focus on their effects on the society as a whole.

 Our lawyer Angelika Adensamer and our fundraiser Tanja Mally not only received funding by netidee but also earned the Martin Prager award for integration.

-Marlene Kreil who also worked on HEAT 2.0 has also composed a status update in order to explain why we need a new version of HEAT and what we are planning for the new comprehensive sum of surveillance.
+Marlene Kreil, who also worked on HEAT 2.0, has composed also a status update in order to explain why we need a new version of HEAT and what we are planning for the new comprehensive sum of surveillance.